-Gokarna is a small pilgrimage town on the western coast of Karnataka, India.
-Gokarna is historically known as one of the seven important Hindu pilgrimage centers and is located near the estuary of rivers Aghanashini and Gangavali with its palm trees, other colorful tropical fruit and flower trees.
+Gokarna is a small pilgrimage town on the western coast of Karnataka state.
+Gokarna is historically known as one of the seven important Hindu pilgrimage centers and is located near the estuary of rivers Aghanashini and Gangavali with its palm trees, and other colorful tropical fruit and flower trees.

-Gokarna is about 500 km from Bangalore, Private buses (Vijayanand Roadlines - VRL, Sugama, Sea Bird, etc.) operate night journeys from the capital city of Bangalore to Gokarna daily.
-It can also be reached by train Konkan Railway on the Mumbai to Mangalore route.
+Gokarna is about 500 km from Bangalore, Private buses operate night journeys from the capital city of Bangalore to Gokarna daily.
+It can also be reached by train (Konkan Railway) on the Mumbai to Mangalore route.
 The nearest airports are Dabolim at Goa and Mangalore International Airport at Bajpe.